 This is the most important thing to be on the lookout for in your print-on-demand partner.
 Without quality products, your business can’t thrive.

-No fast fulfillment times or never-before-seen customization techniques will save your brand’s reputation if the quality of the product itself is just . . . bad.
+Fast fulfillment times and never-before-seen customization techniques won’t save your brand’s reputation if the quality of the product itself is just . . . bad.
 The golden rule, as we’ve said before, is to always order samples.
 Make sure the products you’re selling are high-quality items you can be proud of.

 At Printful, we take pride in our reshipment rate of 0.26%.
 Many other companies don’t even disclaim this number.